brovarenko/eazy-lingo/docs/manual-run.md

 pnpm run start:dev
 ```

-The NestJS API should listen on `http://localhost:4000` (adjust if the project uses a different port).
+The NestJS API should listen on `http://localhost:4000` and serve all routes under `/api` (for example `http://localhost:4000/api/health`).

 ## 6. Run frontend